Mitchell Brothers O'Farrell Theatre: Strip club

-During the celebrations for the O'Farrell's 30th anniversary in 1999, burlesque star Tempest Storm, by then in her 70s, danced on stage.
+During the celebrations for the O'Farrell's 30th anniversary in 1999, burlesque star Tempest Storm, by then in her very early 70s, danced on stage.
 Mayor Willie Brown declared a "Tempest Storm Day" in her honor.
-Marilyn Chambers returned to perform in the theater on July 28, 1999 in what Willie Brown dubbed "Marilyn Chambers Day."
+Marilyn Chambers returned to perform in the theater on July 28, 1999, in what Willie Brown dubbed "Marilyn Chambers Day."

 When San Francisco's Commission on the Status of Women proposed in 2006 to ban private booths and rooms at adult clubs because of concerns about sexual assaults taking place there, several O'Farrell dancers spoke out against the ban.

 As of 2006, Jeff Armstrong, its longtime business manager, continued running the O'Farrell; legal representation is provided by former San Francisco Supervisor and two-term District Attorney Terence Hallinan.

 In June 2010, Jim's daughter Meta Mitchell Johnson took control of the O'Farrell as manager.
+The club closed permanently in 2020 due to the COVID-19 pandemic, after a few years of struggling financially.

 Operation

 The O'Farrell Theatre was open seven days a week, and nearly every evening of the year.
 A general admission fee gave access to various themed rooms' live shows within the building, and no alcoholic beverages were served.
 The O'Farrell's main showroom was New York Live, a continuous striptease show with two song sets on a stage having theater seating on three sides.
 The Cine-Stage was a 200-seat movie theater with a large raised stage which also presented live shows, comedy skits, and musical performances.
 There were several themed rooms, such as the Ultra Room, a peep show-type room where patrons would stand in private booths while watching women perform with various props, such as dildos.
 The Green Door Room was named for the Mitchells' classic film Behind the Green Door, and served as the principal set for some movies.
 In the darkened Kopenhagen Lounge, customers used flashlights to watch performances by two nude dancers.
 All the O'Farrell's male employees, including managers, adhered to a strict dress code of black bow-tie, white shirt, black slacks, and black shoes.